MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/apache-guacamole-content.md

 ### Potential use cases

 * Access your computers from any device.
 Because Guacamole requires only a reasonably fast standards-compliant browser, Guacamole runs on many devices, including mobile phones and tablets.
-* Keep a computer in the cloud.
+* Host a computer in the cloud.
 Computers hosted on virtualized hardware are more resilient to failures.
-With so many companies now offering on-demand computing resources, Guacamole is a perfect way to access machines that are accessible only over the internet.
+With the current availability of on-demand computing resources, Guacamole is a perfect way to access machines that are accessible only over the internet.
 * Provide easy access to a group of people.
-You can use Guacamole to centralize access to a large group of machines and specify on a per-user basis which machines are accessible.
+You can use Guacamole to centralize access to a large group of machines and specify on a per-user basis which machines can be accessed.
 Rather than remember a list of machines and credentials, users only need to  sign in to a central server and select one of the listed connections.
 * Add HTML5 remote access to your existing infrastructure.
 Because Guacamole is an API and not just a web application, you can use the core components and libraries provided by the Guacamole project to add HTML5 remote access features to an existing application.
 You don't need to use the main Guacamole web application.
-You can write or integrate with your own fairly easily.
+You can write or integrate with your own applications fairly easily.

 ## Considerations